GameMonkey/Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/README.md

 The script is placed in the `Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/stompc/` folder and should be run from there.

 ### Example:
-To run the script one can do the following:
+To run the script, one can do the following:
 ```
 ./run-script.sh 5
 ```